-Blazing SEO is a US-based proxy provider, established in 2015.
+Rayobyte is a US-based proxy provider established in 2015.
 It belongs to the Sprious group, which offers web scraping, data intelligence, and hosting services.

-As the name indicates, Blazing SEO started shop targeting SEO agencies and other search engine marketers.
+Before its rebranding in July 2022, Rayobyte was known as Blazing SEO.
+True to its name, the company started out targeting search engine marketers.
 Back in 2015, it had already laid out many of the building blocks that made the company successful.
 The IPs were on fast 1 Gbps lines; you could get them delivered and replaced nearly instantly; and they cost well below what people expected to pay for dedicated proxies – from $1.2 to as little as $0.65 per IP.

 There was also the human factor.
 The owner, Neil, would personally frequent online forums.
 He’d answer questions and help people solve issues in an honest and no-nonsense manner.
 This inspired confidence and propped up the still new service.

 Since then, Rayobyte has scaled up significantly.
 Its network of datacenter proxies now reaches 300,000 IPs throughout nine ASNs, hosted in self-owned data centers.
 It’s enough for Rayobyte to call itself the “largest American proxy provider”.
 The other products still have ways to go – Rayobyte has only begun building its own residential IP pool via bandwidth-sharing app Cash Raven.

 Nowadays, the company puts a lot of effort into highlighting openness and ethicality (you can read Neil’s opinion piece on ethicality here or watch our interview here).
 It’s also repositioned to be more enterprise-friendly, betting big on clients that need a trustworthy provider of proxy infrastructure (or, in their own terms, a proxy partner).
 And even though Rayobyte has lost some of its pricing edge, the current pricing plans still accommodate all customers wanting to try out the service.